 Additional event options

-Early action will give you access to event options for admitted students only.
-You’ll have more time to take a deep dive into all aspects of CSU and can schedule meetings with faculty or researchers from your chosen major.
+Get access early for events open to admitted students only.
+You’ll have more time to take a deep dive into all aspects of CSU and can schedule meetings with faculty or researchers from your major.

 #3.
 Focus on academic opportunities

-Early action allows you to turn your focus to leadership and academic options sooner.
+The sooner your apply, the sooner you can turn your focus to leadership and academic options.
 Some of our most-popular programs include:

 University Honors